What time is love? January 13, 2010Posted by David Gillespie in technology, branding, creativity.

 Those brands transcend any notion of “mind” and instead ingrain themselves in culture.
 I don’t just think of Apple when I’m shopping, and I don’t just think of Nike when I see someone run.
 They are the brands everyone else wants to be because nobody pauses to think about them.

 So don’t bother with top of mind.
 Save that for the guys in second place, they don’t know any better anyway.

 image courtesy of Esparta with thanks to compfight.

-All I wanna do is to thank you June 16, 2009Posted by David Gillespie in branding, business strategy, conversation, marketing.
+All I wanna do is to thank you June 16, 2009Posted by David Gillespie in branding, marketing, business strategy, conversation.

-Tags: Balzac's, coffee, customer service, Facebook, Starbucks, Wired Magazine
+Tags: coffee, customer service, Facebook, Wired Magazine, Starbucks, Balzac's

 Readers who recall my 5 step marketing mantra will remember point 5 stated the most remarkable thing you can have is exceptional customer service.
 We’re sadly still in a place where a number of organisations don’t get this, due in large part to the customer service departments being seen as a necessary evil, a cost of doing business.
 As a result, the people staffing these roles are not empowered to simply solve problems and instead are hamstrung by rules designed to elicit the bare minimum of support; enough to keep the customers at the table but not nearly enough to actually make them happy to be there.